 Streamwood is a medium-sized village located in the state of Illinois.
-With a population of 39,570 people and seven constituent neighborhoods, Streamwood is the 42nd largest community in Illinois.
+With a population of 38,651 people and nine constituent neighborhoods, Streamwood is the 44th largest community in Illinois.

 Also of interest is that Streamwood has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Streamwood is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.70% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Streamwood is somewhat higher than in the average US city of 21.84%: 27.20% of adults 25 and older in the village have at least a bachelor's degree.

 The most common language spoken in Streamwood is English.
 Other important languages spoken here include Spanish and Langs. of India.